General Rules – Important (please read):

 • Uniformity and materials used 20%

-10. Deadlines and late submissions: Please submit (upload) your picture by 07/25/2025 using the link provided on the Mahragan website.
+10. Deadlines and late submissions: Please submit (upload) your picture by 07/25/2026 using your Mahragan portal account.
 No late submissions will be allowed.

 Taraneem Writing & Music Composition (NEW)